 Paul's Alley is an English Country Dance.
-It was published by Playford (John Young) in 1710 in The Dancing Master, Vol. the Second.
-It was interpreted by Bernard Bentley in 1962.
+It was published by Playford (John Young) (website) in 1710 in The Dancing Master, Vol. the Second.
+It was interpreted by Bernard Bentley in 1962 and published in The Fallibroome Collection, Vol. 1.
 Found in The Playford Assembly.
 It is a proper Duple Minor dance.
-The dance lasts 16 bars.
+The minor set lasts 16 bars.

 The first Couple take both Hands and turn down the middle into the second Couples Place, while the second Couple cast up slow and meet above This to the first Strain play'd once.
 The same again, that is the second Couple turn down the middle and the first Couple cast up.
 This to the first Strain play'd twice.
 The two Men lead out to the Wall quick, then change Hands and lead in again, then both turn round single and Floor it, or Foot it twice, the Women doing the same at the same Time.
 This to the last Strain play'd once.
 Then beginning with your Partners, go Right hands and Left half round.
 This to the last Strain play'd twice